skbio.table.mixup#

 Notes

-The mixup is based on [1], and shares the same core concept as PyTorch’s MixUp. there are key differences:
+This function shares the same core concept as PyTorch’s MixUp class.
+There are some key differences:

 References